 Spokane County File No.

-MEMORANDUM OF AGREEMENT REGARDING
+REVISED AND AMENDED MEMORANDUM OF AGREEMENT REGARDING

 SPOKANE RIVER REGIONAL TOXICS TASK FORCE

-THIS MEMORANDUM OF AGREEMENT is entered into and effective this day of , by and between the below signed parties (signature pages attached to back of document and signing parties are listed in the table at end of documents.).
+THIS AMENDED MEMORANDUM OF AGREEMENT is entered into and effective this day of , 2015, by and between the below signed parties (signature pages attached to back of document and signing parties are listed in the table at end of documents.).

 RECITALS

+WHEREAS, the parties, who are located in Washington State entered into a Memorandum Agreement and established the Spokane River Regional Toxics Task Force (SRRTTF), in March 2012; and

+WHEREAS, since the initial Memorandum Agreement, NPDES permits were issued to Idaho NPDES permitees, Post Falls, Hayden and Coeur d'Alene contain language requiring formal participation in the SRRTTF as a condition of compliance; and

-WHEREAS, the permiteesparties have reached an agreement in principle relative to the organization and governance of the , as set forth in the document entitled “Spokane River Regional Toxics Task Force Operational and Organizational Concepts,” (“Operational and Organizational Concepts”) which is attached hereto as “Attachment A” and hereby incorporated by reference; and
+WHEREAS, the parties have reached an agreement in principle relative to the organization and governance of the SRRTTF, as set forth in the document entitled “Spokane River Regional Toxics Task Force Operational and Organizational Concepts,” (“Operational and Organizational Concepts”) which is attached hereto as “Attachment A” and hereby incorporated by reference; and

-WHEREAS, the parties desire to enter intoa Memorandum of Agreement to more formally memorialize and bind the parties to the provisions of the Operational and Organizational Concepts; and
+WHEREAS, the parties desire to enter into an Amended Memorandum of Agreement to more formally memorialize the intentions of the parties to follow the provisions of the Operational and Organizational Concepts; and

-NOW, THEREFORE, in consideration of the foregoing recitals, and the mutual promises and benefits exchanged by the herein, the parties do hereby agree as follows:
+NOW, THEREFORE, in consideration of the foregoing recitals, and the mutual promises and benefits exchanged by the parties, the parties agree as follows:

 Operational and Organizational Concepts.
-The parties agree that the governance, roles and responsibilities, funding and other key aspects of the Spokane River Regional Toxics Task Force described in the Operational and Organizational Concepts are acceptable and will begin guiding implementation of the parties’ participation in a regional effort to make measurable progress toward meeting applicable water quality criteria for PCBs.
+The parties agree that the governance, roles and responsibilities, funding and other key aspects of the Spokane River Regional Toxics Task Force described in the Operational and Organizational Concepts are acceptable and will guide implementation of the parties’ participation in a regional effort to make measurable progress toward meeting applicable water quality criteria for PCBs.

 Amendments.
-This Memorandum of Agreement may be changed, amended or modified at anytime through a written Amendment to this Agreement mutually agreed upon and signed by all parties.
+This Amended Memorandum of Agreement may be changed, amended or modified at anytime through a written Amendment to this Agreement mutually agreed upon and signed by all parties.

 Additional Parties.
-Additional parties may join the Spokane River Regional Toxics Task Force by duly authorized amendment to this Memorandum of Agreement in accordance with 2
+Additional parties may join the Spokane River Regional Toxics Task Force by duly authorized amendment to this Amended Memorandum of Agreement in accordance with Paragraph 2

 Term.
-This Memorandum of Agreement is effective when signed by all the parties and will continue in effect during the Ecology 2011 through 2016 NPDES wastewater permit cycle, and may continue in effect thereafter if future NPDES wastewater permits require participation in the Task Force.
-In the event any party to this Memorandum of Agreement withdraws from the Task Force, written notification shall be submitted to the remaining parties.
+This Amdended Memorandum of Agreement is effective when signed by all the parties and will continue in effect during the Ecology 2011 through 2016 NPDES wastewater permit cycle.
+The MOA may continue in effect beyond the 2016 NPDES permit cycle if the parties determine that the SRRTTF is needed to make continued progress to reduce toxic loadings to the Spokane River and future NPDES permits require participation in the Task Force.In the event any party to this Memorandum of Agreement withdraws from the Task Force, written notification shall be submitted to the remaining parties.
 This Memorandum of Agreement shall remain in effect for all remaining participating parties.

 Counterparts.
 This Memorandum of Agreement may be executed in one or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.

-Consideration.
-The consideration for this Memorandum of Agreement shall consist of the performance of the mutual promises and terms set forth herein.

 Non-Waiver.
 No waiver by any party of any of the terms of this Memorandum of Agreement shall be construed as a waiver of the same or other rights of that party in the future.

 Entire Memorandum of Agreement.
 This Memorandum of Agreement contains the entire understanding of the parties.
-No representations, promises, or agreements not expressed have been made to induce the parties to sign this Agreement.
+No representations, promises, or agreements not expressed in this MOA have been made to induce the parties to sign this Agreement.